Marie-Joseph/cursesway/README.md

 Cursesway loads into a blank screen with a cursor and instructions along the bottom.
 You can move the cursor with `wasd` keys, and activate, or give "life" to, a cell with `l`.
 You can also generate a random seed with `r`.
 Once you're satisfied with your initial state, press the spacebar to activate the simulation.

-Once the simulation is running, you can pause it with the spacebar or exit with `e`.
+While the simulation is running, you can pause it with the spacebar or exit with `e`.
 If you pause the simulation, you can resume it with the spacebar or "dump" the current generation to a file with `d`.
 The file will be called `dump.txt`; be aware that this file is overwritten every time you dump the screen, so change the name if you want to save multiple dumps. `e` can be used to exit cleanly from pause.

 Please note that if you exit the program with the common `ctrl+c`, your terminal will be left in a non-standard state.
 Make sure to exit with `e`.